Really-Simple-Plugins/complianz-gdpr/readme.txt

 = Premium features =

-* The Privacy Suite for WordPress:
+The Privacy Suite for WordPress:
 * Select both US and EU as target region with conditional Consent and Cookie Banners.
 * Consent Statistics: see how many visitors accept, decline, or don't need a cookie notice at all.
 * A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.
-* All Legal Documents: Customized and legally validated privacy statements (EU & US), cookie policy (EU & US), disclaimer, processing agreements (EU & US) , dataleak reporting tools, created and updated by a decicated law firm
+* All Legal Documents: Customized and legally validated privacy statements (EU & US), cookie policy (EU & US), disclaimer, processing agreements (EU & US) , dataleak reporting tools, created and updated by a dedicated law firm
 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
 * CCPA Consent and Legal documents.
 * COPPA ready with Children's Privacy Policy.